 Mantis was present at the very beginning of the world.
 A bee carried him over the dark stormy waters that covered the new earth.
 The bee felt cold and tired.
 He looked for solid earth where he could put down this burden.
-He flew slower and slower, nearer and nearer the water.
-At last, floating on the water was a big white flower that was half open.
-He put Mantis in the heart of the flower and planted in him the seed of the first human being.
-The seed was safe from the wind and the water.
+He flew slower and slower, nearer et's talk.